flock-community/aigentic/site/blog/2025-06-16-EUTR/index.md

 image: /img/blog/eutr.png
 ---

-# Leveraging AI for EUTR Compliance: How Aigentic Revolutionized Product Catalog Classification
+# Leveraging AI for EUTR Compliance

 ## The Challenge of EUTR Compliance for Product Catalogs